Add a new page:

 Our present understanding of nature is far from complete.

-Moreover, there are things that we can describe but do not understand.
+In addition, there are things that we can describe but do not understand.
 These are not really problems but rather puzzles.
-Examples are the still not understood masses and mixing angles of the elementary particles.
+Examples are the still not understood masses and mixing angles of the elementary particles or also the hierarchy puzzle and the question why strong interactions do not violate CP symmetry.

 The laws of physics seem to be composed out of five fundamental ingredients: